 Barry is a Senior Principal at Pitt & Sherry, with over 40 years of experience in engineering and building projects.
 He has worked in all sectors of the industry, including construction, local government and as a consultant.

 He is Chairman of Australian Building Surveying Services, recently completed a nine-year term as a member of the Australian Building Codes Board and is the past Chair of the External Advisory Committee for the University of Tasmania Engineering School and past National President of the Association of Consulting Engineers, Australia.

-Barry was appointed to the Hobart City Mission Board in 1998 as an ordinary Board Member, became Vice-President in 2006 and has been President since October 2011.
+Barry was appointed to the Hobart City Mission Board in 1998 and was president from 2011 to 2018.

 “Ever since I became involved with the Mission, I have been both humbled and appreciative of the enormous effort provided by the dedicated team of staff and the large number of volunteers that deliver the wide range of Mission activities.
 I am pleased to be able to be part of this team who provide their time and skills for the benefit of our local community.”